ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 ItemName = <ItemPrefabName>
 AmountMin = <integer>
 AmountMax = <integer>
-Chance = <DropChance> //1 is 100%, 0 disables it
+Chance = <DropChance> //0 disables it, 0.5 is 50% chance, 1 is 100% chance.
 OnePerPlayer = <bool>
 LevelMultiplier = <bool>
-Enabled = <bool> //Disables this entry while running.
+Enabled = <bool> //Disables this entry from being applied.
 ```

 The DropIndex is used to either override an existing item drop, or simply to add to the list.